 Goma dare is a sweet and nutty Japanese dipping sauce.
 It is delicious and versatile.
 But best of all, you can have this sesame sauce ready in less than a minute.

-Drizzle it over poke bowls or steamed veggies, serve it as a dipping sauce, or make the easiest sesame noodles for a quick weeknight dinner.
+Drizzle it over poke bowls, fried rice or steamed veggies, serve it as a dipping sauce, or make the easiest sesame noodles for a quick weeknight dinner.

-Keep reading for more serving suggestions, or jump straight to the sesame sauce recipe.
+Keep reading for ingredient notes and serving suggestions, or jump straight to the sesame sauce recipe.

 What is goma dare?